bgates/mmcli/README.md

 **-d <glob>** deletes file paths from the manifest for any file which matches the glob pattern

-**-c** cleans up the manifest file by removing paths for any non-existent files
+**-c** cleans up the manifest file by deleting paths for any non-existent files

 **-h** displays help